stockmind/gpd-pocket-ubuntu-respin/README.md

 Gnome desktop environment and derivate (Pantheon of Elementary OS) use a different name convention for monitors.
 The default Xorg configuration won't work and a custom configuration must be used to get everything to work.
 That's the reason of the "gnome" argument for update and build script.

+**If you want to use lightDM as Display/Login manager (Suggested) and Unity as Desktop Environment (Suggested) you can use `unity` as flag instead of `gnome` when calling `build.sh` script.
+This is experimental and may not work as expected but is the suggested environment on GNOME based distros like 17.10 Ubuntu default ISO for the moment.**

 ## Step 5: Install and Update